-Development is done with the technology stack defined at the beginning of the project.
+Development is done with the technology stack that we define at the beginning of the project.
 Software engineers work side by side with UI/UX designers and quality assurance engineers.
 Together with a project manager the team will have regular meetings with a client and report on a daily or weekly basis depending on approaches and models of cooperation the company offers.

 Development is always done according to AC.
 So, what is the importance of acceptance criteria?
 Acceptance criteria are requirements that a product must meet.
 They are approved prior to development.
 Requirements Manager or QA prepares AC that includes features explanation and can also include design mock-up: “As a System Admin, I can go to the Clients list, click on the Import button, so that upload clients to organizations chosen from a drop-down list”.

 Acceptance Criteria are written by QA engineers and mean a detailed and technical explanation of a feature for example: as a user, I should be able to create that.
-Acceptance criteria are later formed into user stories.
-Product owners decide on prioritization of tasks, approve Acceptance Criteria and check the job done.
+Acceptance criteria later turn into user stories.
+Product owners decide on the prioritization of tasks, approve Acceptance Criteria and check the job done.

 See what are the iOS app development requirements today!